A Complete Guide to Cybersecurity

 • Accountability

-The UK-GDPR regulations mandate businesses to store, handle, and process UK citizens’ data in a manner that meets the requirements of the principles.
+The UK-GDPR regulations mandate that businesses store, handle, and process UK citizens’ data in a manner that meets the principles' requirements.

 Read here to learn more about the seven principles and how they help with compliance.